-This republication does not include amendments made under part 11.3 (see endnote 1).
+This republication includes amendments made under part 11.3 (see endnote 1).

 Uncommenced provisions and amendments

 If a provision of the republished law has not commenced or is affected by an uncommenced amendment, the symbol $\boxed{\textbf{U}}$ appears immediately before the provision heading.
 The text of the uncommenced provision or amendment appears only in the last endnote.